zachlatta/meta/applications/google_rise_2016.md

 **What makes your organization unique, innovative, and/or sets you apart from other groups doing similar work?**

-Our content and our clubs are built and run by students, for students.
+Our clubs and content are run and built by students, for students.

-Our content is entirely open source and designed for community contribution.
-While we're still in the early stages of driving community contributions, half of our curriculum has been entirely built by the community.
-Having our content open source and accessible to contribution has the advantage of being self-correcting and continuously improved by club leaders and members.

 By having high schoolers lead clubs, we're able to bypass the red tape typically associated with bringing computer science to a school or a community.
 Where it